Tag: Stuart C. McDonald

 The below Parliamentary question was asked by Stuart C. McDonald on 2016-04-14.

-To ask the Secretary of State for the Home Department, how many take charge requests under each article of the Dublin regulations were (a) received, (b) accepted and (c) rejected by the Government in each month since April 2015.
+To ask the Secretary of State for the Home Department, what the average time taken was to make a final decision on take charge requests under each article of the Dublin regulations for decisions made each month since April 2015.

 James Brokenshire